inphobia/inphobia.github.io/content/_index.md

     * would be nice if hugo could render those inline to make a long & complete chart, [perhaps it can](https://gohugo.io/render-hooks/links/#pageinner-details)
 * pages per topic are intended to cover very specific items only
   * actual pages are collapsed in menu to reduce clutter
-  * can used as reference when you know what you need
+  * can be used as reference when you know what you need
   * building block for flowcharts
   * catagory names chosen for fun, not clarity
 * nomenclatur